 Resolution: Comprehensive Plan and Development Regulations Updated – City of Redmond 2016 (PDF)

 Resolution: Comprehensive Plan and Development Regulations Updated – Town of Wilkeson 2015 (PDF)

 Resolution: Comprehensive Plan and Development Regulations Updated – City of Federal Way 2015 (PDF)

 Resolution: Comprehensive Plan and Development Regulations Updated – Snohomish County 2015 (PDF)

 3. Ordinance Adopting final Development Regulation updates and Declaring Update Process Complete:

 Ordinance: Adoption and Completion of Update – City of Ridgefield 2016 (PDF)

-Counties and cities must be in compliance with the requirements of the GMA, including the periodic update requirements, to be eligible for grants and loans from certain state infrastructure programs.
-Growth Management Services maintains a list of local governments that are in compliance to help applicants and funding programs implement this requirement.
+Counties and cities must be up-to-date with the requirements of the GMA, including the periodic update requirements, to be eligible for grants and loans from certain state infrastructure programs.
+Growth Management Services maintains a list of local governments’ periodic update status and GMHB orders to help applicants and funding programs implement this requirement.
 When you take legislative action that meets your update requirement, make sure you send the adopting ordinance or legislation to Commerce, clearly identifying it as part of the update.
 This will allow Commerce to keep information about your city or county complete and up to date.

-For more information and to see a list of jurisdictions and their current compliance, please read the GMA Compliance Status Report.
+For more information and to see a list of jurisdictions, please read the GMA Periodic Update and GMHB Status Report.